The Hype and the Letdown

 Billions of artificial neurons power modern LLMs.

-But intelligence alone isn’t enough.
+But intelligence alone is not enough.
 The missing layer has always been execution.

 Genesis closes that gap.
 Where AI stops performing and starts collaborating.
 Where businesses stop prompting and start building.

+This is what agentic engineering looks like in practice: building systems where AI agents own execution, not just conversation.
 The evidence is already here.
-At Anthropic, the Claude Code team revealed that their engineers run 10+ parallel agent threads simultaneously — not writing code, but directing agents and reviewing output.
+At Anthropic, the Claude Code team revealed that their engineers run 10+ parallel agent threads simultaneously, not writing code, but directing agents and reviewing output.
 At OpenAI, Sherwin Wu shared that 95% of engineers use Codex daily and 100% of PRs are reviewed by AI agents.
-The shift from chatbot to execution agent is not theoretical — it is the operating model at the companies building the models.
+The shift from chatbot to execution agent is not theoretical.
+It is the operating model at the companies building the models.

 Not another chatbot.
 Not another graveyard of abandoned projects.